 The landscape is scattered with the artefacts of our past like standing stones, cairns, field walls, old cottages and clachans.
 Stunning walks and views are always present as is the tranquil settings of ancient woodlands and mountain streams.
 You will find specific scenic drives off the main Causeway Coastal Route which are waymarked, these will take to and past many of the unique features of the Glens of Antrim.

-You will find each glens has its own unique charm and characteristics and no two are the same.
-The glens have five scenic drives: Glendun / Glenaan, Glenballyeamon / Glenarrife, Slemish (Glencloy / Glenarm) and Glentaisie / Glenshesk.
-You might notice that one glen is missing, this is Glencorp and the Causeway Coastal Route runs through the full length of this glen which lies at the foot of Glendun, Glenaan and Glenballeamon.
+These are: 1.
+Glendun / Glenaan 2.
+Glenballyeamon / Glenariff 3.
+Slemish (Glencloy / Glenarm) 4.
+Glentaisie / Glenshesk.
+5. Tor Scenic Drive.
+You might notice that one glen is missing from the list, this is Glencorp which you pass through on the Causeway Coastal Route between Cushendun and Cushendall.
+Glencorp lies at the foot of Glendun, Glenaan and Glenballyeamon.

 You will find each glen has its own unique charm and characteristics with no two alike.